Radar Tracking and Jamming

 Terrain and Waypoints

-Inserting an Aircraft object
+Inserting a new Aircraft object

-1. Insert an Aircraft object () using the Insert Default () method.
+2. Insert an Aircraft object () using the Insert Default () method.

-2. Rename Aircraft1 () to TestFlight.
+3. Rename Aircraft1 () TestFlight.

 Changing the Aircraft object's propagator to Aviator

-1. Open TestFlight's () properties ().
+1. Open TestFlight's () Properties ().

 2. Select the Basic - Route page in the Properties Browser.

-3. Select Aviator for the Propagator.
+3. Select Aviator in the Propagator drop-down list.

 5. Click Optimize STK for Aviator in the Flight Path Warning dialog box.